Peace Studies at EMU

-- Summer Peacebuilding Institute: series of week-long summer sessions that draw hundreds of active peacebuilders from all over the globe
+- Summer Peacebuilding Institute: series of spring/summer trainings that draw hundreds of active peacebuilders from all over the globe

 - Strategies for Trauma Awareness & Resiliency (STAR): expert on-site trauma resilience workshops aimed at breaking the cycle of violence

 - Transforming the Wounds of War seminars for community and religious leaders as they support the emotional and spiritual needs of veterans

 - Alliance for Peacebuilding: promoting conflict prevention and peacebuilding in U.S. security policymaking